What is business process excellence | Comidor

 Customers keep businesses in business!
 So, it’s easy to understand why customers are the key ingredient to consistent growth.

-This is also why you must keep your customer’s experience in mind when planning your processes.
+This is also why you must consider your customer’s experience when planning your processes.
 Invest in the time and resources required to understand your target audience and their pain points, and evaluate their touch points with your business.
 Then, you can identify ways to optimize your processes to satisfy them with personalized experiences and exceptional targeted services.
 This is process excellence at its best!

 5. Keep the Culture Alive